kinzojusti/kinzojusti/README.md

-- 👋 Hi, I’m Kinzo @kinzojusti
+- 👋 Hi, I’m Jesse @kinzojusti
-- 👀 I’m interested in ... coding, front-end, Back-end coding, Design
+- 👀 I’m interested in ... coding, front-end, Ui Design, full-stack development.
-- 🌱 I’m currently learning ...
-NodeJS, Java, Javascript, Python, react, redux
+- 🌱 I’m currently using, learning and always improving ...JavaScript, React,  NodeJS, Ruby, Rails, Redux
-- 💞️ I’m looking to collaborate on ... designs, and teambuilding for front end and back end development.
+- 💞️ I’m looking to collaborate on ... designs, projects, apps, and teambuilding for front end and back end development.
 - 📫 How to reach me ... email!

 <!---